NotKingSnow/hotds2w3/README.md

 q "**Publicly, how did Lord Ramsay Bolton die?**" a "Poisoned by his enemies"

-q "**The Tower of Joy first appears in what episode of Game of Thrones?**" a "S06E03: Oathbreaker", "S06E03", "S6E3", "S6E03", "Season 6 Episode 3", "S6Ep3", "6x3", "6x03"
+q "**The Tower of Joy first appears in which episode of Game of Thrones?**" a "S06E03: Oathbreaker", "S06E03", "S6E3", "S6E03", "Season 6 Episode 3", "S6Ep3", "6x3", "6x03"

 q "**Name the character!**"